dquintilian/MERN-Todo-App/README.md

 # MERN-Todo-App
-This is a project I undertook to deepen my understanding of full stack development.
+## Goal: This is a project I undertook to deepen my understanding of full stack development.

 The project was built using React, Express, Node and MongoDB